 - Always inquire before helping a loved one with ALS complete an activity.
 The individual should continue to manage any tasks they are able to and wish to do, using adaptive products as necessary.

 - Investigate and implement tech tools to help preserve self-reliance, provide entertainment and socialization opportunities, and more.
 In addition, there are a great many adaptive tools to help with everyday tasks, such as eating, writing, opening doors and jars, buttoning or zipping clothing, taking a shower, and more.

-At Inspired Home Care, our award-winning Barrington senior care team is fully trained and experienced in providing support for people with ALS while fostering independence and self-sufficiency.
+Inspired Home Care, award-winning providers of home care and respite care in Gold Coast and the surrounding areas, has a team of fully trained and experienced caregivers providing support for people with ALS while fostering independence and self-sufficiency.
 We begin with a complimentary in-home consultation to develop a personalized care plan that will be carefully monitored and adjusted as needs evolve– for the perfect level of care at the right time.